dfinity/motoko/doc/md/language-manual.md

 #### Handling pattern match failures

-In the presence of of refutable patterns a `let` declaration may fail to bind the expression.
+In the presence of refutable patterns, a `let` declaration may fail to bind the expression.
 The default consequence of such a failure is trapping.
 The compiler will additionally emit a warning if a pattern match failure is a possibility.

 There are cases, however, when the user wants to explicitly handle such pattern match failures.
 For such cases the let declaration `let <pat> = <exp> else <fail-expr>` is provided, and has identical static and dynamic semantics with